 You have leveled up!

 You have done the killing blow!
 You were given the title Demon Slayer!

 Quest of the Holy Mantle has been updated.

 The Elven Hero, Samuel, was the last elf to hold onto the treasured legendary artifact that had been passed down by royalty.
 This Holy Mantle has the unique property of countering magic and protecting the wielder from prying eyes.
 The Queen of the Elven Kingdom has set up an extraordinary quest to enter the Dark Continent to retrieve her father’s equipment.

 A special quest has been accomplished.
 The death of the demon Behemoth had caused a large part of the Demon’s Prince army to be harmed.

 Quest Level: A- (Increased in difficulty from B+)

 Failure: Loss of levels and decrease in affinity with the Elven Queen.
-Incapable to resurrect for one week.
+Incapable of resurrecting for one week.

-Reward: One high level equipment of Elven made armor or Weapon.
+Reward: One high-level piece of equipment of Elven-made armor or Weapon.
 Increase in affinity with the residents and the Elven Queen.

-Zero smiled with a proud expression on his face, as his claws reached over and rested on his kill.
+Zero smiled proudly as his claws reached over and rested on his kill.